Switchgrass Establishment Assistance Program

-New for 2021, Genera is excited to offer the Switchgrass Establishment Assistance (SEA) program that will help producers offset the cost of establishing new acres of switchgrass.
-Through this program, we will offer up to a maximum of $200 per acre.
+Started in 2021, Genera’s Switchgrass Establishment Assistance (SEA) program assists our producers with offsetting the cost of establishing new acres of switchgrass.
+Through this program, we offer up to a maximum of $200 per acre.
 Eligibility for this program, requires a commitment to a five-year Production Agreement and a minimum of 15 acres for new producers.
 Each producer interested in taking advantage of the SEA program must work with a Genera representative to develop an Establishment Plan.
 Establishment Plans will be tailored to each producer and will vary by type of ground and/or type of equipment available to the producer.
-Available assistance for 2021 is limited.
+Available assistance is limited.
 For more information and so we can begin an application for you, please reach out ASAP!

 Switchgrass produces good yields on lower quality soils that are not likely providing an economic return to the farm today.
 Switchgrass will also provide significant environmental benefits.
 Multiple private and public agencies promote the plant as a successful tool when it comes to reducing soil erosion, sedimentation, and for increasing overall soil quality.
 Stands of switchgrass also provide important cover and nesting habitat for nongame song birds, game birds, deer, and a variety of other wildlife.
 Since the crop is not harvested until winter, the stand structure remains in place during important breeding and nesting seasons.